using namespace std - lets your omit the std:: prefix

 Therefore, if g throws, C is not leaked, but *p is.

-In some languages — “finally” clauses guarantee certain final actions — not in C++.
-Only thing you can count in in C++ — destructors for stack-allocated data will run.
+In some languages — finally clauses guarantee certain final actions — not in C++.
+Only thing you can count on in C++ — destructors for stack-allocated data will run.
 Therefore use stack-allocated data with destructors as much as possible.
 Use the guarantee to your advantage.

 C++ Idiom: RAII — Resource Acquisition Is Initialization